mdibaiee/mahdi.blog/_drafts/2019-07-27-discrimination-iran.md

 author: Mahdi
 ---

-Let me take you through a story, a story on what it feels like to be isolated from the world, not by choice, but rather by force.
-This is a story of discrimination, of monopoly, of rolling eyes and of utterances that affect lives of milions.
+Let me take you through a story, a story on what it feels like to be isolated from the world, not by choice, but rather, by force.
+This is a story of discrimination, of monopoly, of people shrugging to these issues and of utterances that affect lives of milions.

-Living in Iran, or any sanctioned country for that matter, you learn to read "anyone, anywhere" as "but not you".
+Living in Iran, or any sanctioned country for that matter, you learn to read "anyone, anywhere" with an appendix of "except you".
 You soon learn "worldwide shipping" excludes you, that's when you start wondering, are you not living in "the world"?
 Where is this "world" they talk about?

 Here is an example of a beautiful, hopeful message from Khan Academy:

 ![Khan Academy's Landing Page: We’re a nonprofit with the mission to provide a free, world-class education for anyone, anywhere.](/img/discrimination/khan-academy.png)

-{% include caption.html text='We’re a nonprofit with the mission to provide a free, world-class education for anyone, anywhere.' %}
+{% include caption.html text='"We’re a nonprofit with the mission to provide a free, world-class education for anyone, anywhere."' %}

-No one probably realizes that this is not true, but yeah, Khan Academy is not available to Iranians, Cubans, Syrians, people of Crimea, and some others.
+No one probably realizes that this is not true, but yes, Khan Academy is not available to Iranians, Cubans, Syrians, people of Crimea, and some others.
 That's because [they run on Google Cloud](https://cloud.google.com/customers/khan-academy/), an infrastructure provider that completely blocks all sanctioned countries from accessing any application hosted on it.
 Who else hosts their service there?
-Take a look at the [342 item list](https://cloud.google.com/customers/) of notable customers of Google Cloud, but remember there's more.
+Take a look at [342 notable customers](https://cloud.google.com/customers/) of Google Cloud, but remember, there are thousands more customers to Google Cloud and similar American infrastructure providers.

 But the story doesn't end here, of course.
 Let's go through the effects of sanctions on everyday lives of people, who have nothing to do with the politics of the country they are living in, and who are being discriminated only because they were born in geographical coordinates that lie in a certain boundary defined by people they don't even know.

 # The Internet

-The internet, the tool of the global society for communicating across the planet (I do not want to use the term "world", lest it excludes sanctioned countries), _the_ tool for sharing knowledge and alike.
+The internet, the tool of the global society for communicating across the planet, _the_ tool for sharing knowledge and alike.

-As if the Iranian government's blockage and censorship of the internet wasn't enough, we now have to deal with external sanctions blocking our access as well, here's a gallery of blocked access messages we see on a daily basis:
+As if the Iranian government's blockage and censorship of the internet wasn't enough, we now have to deal with external sanctions blocking our access as well.
+Here's a gallery of blocked access messages we see on a daily basis:

 ![Various websites and their respective webpages seen only by sanctioned countries](/img/discrimination/403-forbidden-iran-sanctions.jpg)
 {% include caption.html text='Various websites and their respective webpages seen only by sanctioned countries' %}

 These websites include GitHub, Slack, Kaggle, Docker, GitLab, Amazon AWS, Twitter, Bluemix, Khan Academy and more.
 Here is a longer, developer-oriented (but definitely not exhaustive) list of hosts blocking our access: [freedomofdevelopers/domains](https://raw.githubusercontent.com/freedomofdevelopers/fod/master/domains).

-The websites that blocked our access, mostly did without prior notice, they just disabled our accounts, took our data from us, and did not let us even take backups or exports of our data afterwards, that means lost messages, lost files and credentials.
+The websites that blocked our access mostly did it without prior notice, they just disabled our accounts, took our data from us, and did not let us even backup or export our data afterwards, in other words, lost messages, lost files and credentials.

-This is, in part, caused by the global monopoly of American companies such as Google, GitHub and alike, which means if The United States decides to pressure a specific target, the target is likely to be left with not much of an alternative or option, since a great proportion of the land is covered by American companies.
+This is, in part, caused by the global monopoly of American companies such as Google, GitHub and alike.
+This means if The United States decides to pressure a specific target, the target population is likely to be left with not much of an alternative or option, since a great proportion of the land is covered by American companies.

 This is a clear discrimination based on nationality and a breach of [Internet Freedom](https://en.wikipedia.org/wiki/Internet_freedom).
-These websites do not block us because we acted in a wrong way, or even, at cases, because we live in Iran, but because we were "born" in Iran.
-Now you may say this is because of the law and they have no choice, that's true in some cases and we'll talk about it [later](#of-rolling-eyes-and-shrugs) in the post, though still sometimes the implementation of these laws seems to go further than what the law actually requires.
+These websites do not block us because we acted in a wrong way, or even, at cases, because we live in Iran, but because we were _born_ in Iran.
+Now, you may say this is because of the law and they have no choice.
+That's true in some cases and we'll talk about it [later](#of-rolling-eyes-and-shrugs) in the post, though sometimes the implementation of these laws seem to go further than what the laws actually require.

 # Drugs, Medicine, and Medical Devices

 There are various sources and articles on how the U.S. sanctions have affected Iranian patients by limiting exports of drugs, medical devices or by indirectly disrupting the pharmaceutical industry by cutting exports of raw material used by these companies to produce medical drugs.
-Although I am aware of, and can consciously feel the shortage myself, I will refer to an article on NCBI as a proof.
+Almost every person living in Iran can consciously feel the shortage of drugs and their growing price, but I will refer to an article on NCBI as a proof.

 Quoting from [NCBI: Addressing the impact of economic sanctions on Iranian drug shortages in the joint comprehensive plan of action: promoting access to medicines and health diplomacy](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4897941/):